Leap second: Time difference and sequence calculations

-Missing leap seconds announcement
+Missing announcements

-Although BIPM announces a leap second 6 months in advance, most time distribution systems (SNTP, IRIG-B, PTP) announce leap seconds at most 12 hours in advance, sometimes only in the last minute and some even not at all (DNP 03).
-Clocks that are not regularly synchronized can miss a leap second, but still can claim to be perfectly synchronized.
+Although BIPM announces a leap second 6 months in advance, most time distribution systems (SNTP, IRIG-B, PTP) announce leap seconds at most 12 hours in advance, sometimes only in the last minute and some even not at all (DNP3).

 Implementation differences

 Not all clocks implement leap seconds in the same manner.
 Leap seconds in Unix time are commonly implemented by repeating 23:59:59 or adding the time-stamp 23:59:60.
-Network Time Protocol (SNTP) freezes time during the leap second, some time servers declare "alarm condition".
+Network Time Protocol (NTP) freezes the count of time during the leap second, some time servers declare "alarm condition".
 Other schemes smear time in the vicinity of a leap second, spreading out the second of change over a longer period.
 This aims to avoid any negative effects of a substantial (by modern standards) step in time.
 This approach has led to differences between systems, as leap smear is not standardized and several different schemes are used in practice.

-Textual representation of the leap second
+Textual representation

 The textual representation of a leap second is defined by BIPM as "23:59:60".
 There are programs that are not familiar with this format and may report an error when dealing with such input.

-Binary representation of the leap second
+Binary representation

 Most computer operating systems and most time distribution systems represent time with a binary counter indicating the number of seconds elapsed since an arbitrary epoch; for instance, since 1970-01-01 00:00:00 in POSIX machines or since 1900-01-01 00:00:00 in NTP.
 This counter does not count positive leap seconds, and has no indicator that a leap second has been inserted, therefore two seconds in sequence will have the same counter value.
 Some computer operating systems, in particular Linux, assign to the leap second the counter value of the preceding, 23:59:59 second (59–59–0 sequence), while other computers (and the IRIG-B time distribution) assign to the leap second the counter value of the next, 00:00:00 second (59–0–0 sequence).
 Since there is no standard governing this sequence, the timestamp of values sampled at exactly the same time can vary by one second.
 This may explain flaws in time-critical systems that rely on timestamped values.

-Other reported software problems associated with the leap second
+Others

 Several models of global navigation satellite receivers have software flaws associated with leap seconds: